eslint/eslint/docs/src/use/migrate-to-9.0.0.md

 **Related issue(s):** [#17488](https://github.com/eslint/eslint/issues/17488)

-## <a name="vars-ignore-pattern"></a> Behavior of `varsIgnorePattern` option of `no-unused-vars` rule with catch arguments
+## <a name="vars-ignore-pattern"></a> `varsIgnorePattern` option of `no-unused-vars` no longer applies to catch arguments

-In previous versions of ESLint, `varsIgnorePattern` option of `no-unused-vars`, that is used to restrict some specified variable to be reported, used to ignore all variables that machtes the specified pattern except `function` arguments because there is a seperate option to ignore them called `argsIgnorePattern` and same was expected for `caughtErrorsIgnorePattern` option but `varsIgnorePattern` was also ignoring `catch` block arguments.

-This behavior has been fixed in ESLint v9.0.0, that means `varsIgnorePattern` option don't get applied to both `function` and `catch` block arguments.
+In previous versions of ESLint, the `varsIgnorePattern` option of `no-unused-vars` incorrectly ignored errors specified in a `catch` clause.
+In ESLint v9.0.0, `varsIgnorePattern` no longer applies to errors in `catch` clauses.
+For example:

 ```js
 /*eslint no-unused-vars: ["error", { "caughtErrors": "all", "varsIgnorePattern": "^err" }]*/